John Burks, former professor, chair and mentor, dies at 83

 Read some of Burks’ work here.

-Listen to Burks recall the Jones interview to student Liz Ireland in 2011.
+Listen to Burks recall the Jones interview with student Liz Ireland in 2011.

 Listen to Burks’ interview Jimi Hendrix in 1970.